dbybanez/sendnudesjs/README.md

 # sendnudesjs
-Printing the phrase "send nudes" using only expressions and operators using JavaScript.
+Printing the phrase "send nudes" using only expressions and operators in JavaScript.

-This JavaScript returns a string using only expressions and operators.

 Here's how I printed the string: